Janfred/draft-ietf-emu-eap-fido/draft-janfred-eap-fido.md

 The packet format for EAP-FIDO messages follows the format specified in {{RFC5216, Section 3}} with the following modifications:

-* The Type field is set to `<insert EAP code here, Proof of Concept uses the method type 255 "Experimental">` [awaiting IANA early allocation] (EAP-FIDO)
+* The Type field is set to `<insert EAP code here, Proof of Concept uses the method type 255 "Experimental", once we have a stable message format we'll ask for IANA early allocation>` (EAP-FIDO)
 * Within the Flags field, the Version bits are set to the major version of EAP-FIDO.
 For this specification, the major version is 0.
 Future EAP-FIDO versions MAY increase the version number.